Cost of Living in Monrovia, Liberia: Monthly Budgets for Expats

 affordable living in monrovia

-When planning your monthly budget in Monrovia, expect basic living expenses to fall between $1,500 and $3,000 depending on lifestyle and housing choices.
+When you plan your monthly budget in Monrovia, expect basic living expenses between $1,500 and $3,000.
+The exact amount depends on your lifestyle and housing choice.

-Housing and utilities are relatively affordable — a city-center one-bedroom averages about $666.67 and two-person utilities around $85.26 — while transportation and food will absorb the remainder, keeping overall costs well below typical U.S. levels.
+Housing and utilities stay affordable.
+A city-center one-bedroom averages about $666.67 and utilities for two people run around $85.26.
+Transportation and food take the rest, but total costs still sit well below typical U.S. levels.

 Basic Living Expenses

-Transportation is affordable; a monthly public transit pass runs about $20.00 compared to $65.85 in the U.S.
+Transportation stays cheap.
+A monthly public transit pass costs about $20 compared with $65.85 in the U.S.

 Housing and Utilities